abbiedaniel/salesforce-maintenance/PD1-Notes.md

   - Inserting platform event records (from a Flow, Apex, Process Builder) fires the event
   - Any automation listening to the event will run upon platform event insertions
   - Custom fields can be added to platform events
+  - Turn on debug logs for an automated process entity to debug platform events & triggers/flows

+- **Subscribe & Publish Platform Events**
    - Subscribe and Fire Platform Events:
   		- Apex Triggers (can fire and subscribe)
+   			- subscribe: create an after insert trigger on the platform event object and use ```for (Platform_Event_Name__e event : Trigger.new)``` to create logic to run for each event
+     			- publish: in a trigger handler class, instantiate the platform event and use ```EventBus.publish(eventName);```
   		- Flows (can fire and subscribe)
+   			- subscribe: create an auto-launch flow and create records based on the platform event object
  		- Process Builder (can fire and subscribe)
    - Fire Platform Events Only:
   		- Apex (fire)
   		- APIs (fire)
   - Subscribe to Platform Events Only:
   	- Lightning Web Components (subscribe)

-- **Subscribe & Publish Platform Events**
   - Publish Behavior:
   	- Publish After Commit: don't want event to fire if Apex fails
    	- Publish Immediately: the event will fire immediately even if Apex fails